Gluten-Free Pumpkin Cheesecake Bars

 Instructions

-• In a mixing bowl, stir together the rolled oats, oat flour, almond flour, maple syrup, 1/3 cup of the coconut sugar, and the coconut oil.
+• In a mixing bowl, stir together the rolled oats, oat flour, almond flour, maple syrup, 1/3 cup coconut sugar, and the coconut oil.

 • Press half of the mixture into the bottom of the baking dish.

-• Then mix in the yogurt and vanilla extract.
+• Mix in the yogurt and vanilla extract.

-• Add the eggs one at a time, stirring on low speed and scraping down the sides of the bowl to make sure the batter is fully mixed.
+• Add the eggs one at a time, mixing on low speed and scraping down the sides of the bowl to ensure everything is well combined.

-• Add the pumpkin puree and spices and stir on low speed until it's fully combined.
+• Add the pumpkin purée and spices, and mix on low just until fully incorporated.

 • Pour the pumpkin filling into the pan.